eTap vs Di2 vs EPS – WHICH IS BEST FOR YOU?

 If you own non-series Shimano electronic disc brake shifter/brake lever STI and calipers (765, 685, etc.), I do think it is worthwhile to get the improved Dura Ace R9170 or Ultegra R8070 shifter and caliper set.
 See the component store links above.

 I don’t view the SRAM 11-speed eTap or 12-speed eTap AXS wireless rim or disc brake groupsets as “game changers”.
-While they’re good, I don’t find their shifting performance on par with that of the Shimano Dura Ace or Ultegra Di2 or Campagnolo Super/Record or Chorus groupsets.
+While they’re good, I don’t find their shifting performance on par with that of the Shimano Dura Ace or Shimano Ultegra Di2 or Campagnolo Super/Record or Chorus groupsets.

-That said, it is easy to adapt to and, if you own a SRAM Red or Force 11-speed mechanical groupset, buying the 11-speed eTap conversion kit is the lowest cost way for a SRAM owner to upgrade to an electronic system.
+That said, it is easy to adapt to and, if you own a SRAM Red or SRAM Force 11-speed mechanical groupset, buying the 11-speed eTap conversion kit is the lowest cost way for a SRAM owner to upgrade to an electronic system.

 SRAM’s 12-speed eTap AXS RED and FORCE groupsets are not compatible or upgradable from the 11-speed mechanical or eTap groupsets and you also need to replace the hubs on any 11-speed wheels you want to continue to use.
-You can read our my review of the eTap AXS groupset here.
+You can read our review of the eTap AXS groupset here.

 For most riders, I still recommend the Shimano 11-speed groupsets over the SRAM eTap AXS ones.